 The composition of the Compensation Committee shall be the chair of the Board of Trustees, the past chair of the Board of Trustees, and one member appointed by the chair.
 If the past chair is an emeritus trustee, the chair will appoint two members.
 The composition of the committee is intended to be small so that it may remain flexible and respond promptly to needs of the administration.
 The administrative liaison shall be the Chief Human Resources Officer.

 The Educational Policy Committee shall consider and recommend policies governing the educational activities of the University.

-The Committee shall have as its principal liaison with the University Administration the Vice President for Academic Affairs and Provost.
+The principal liaison to the Committee shall be the Executive Vice President for Academic Affairs and Provost.

 The duties of the Educational Policy Committee include:

-- Review for the Board the Administration’s academic planning efforts, and seeing that all plans are coordinated, feasible and within the role and mission of the University
+- Review for the Board the Administration’s academic planning efforts and see that all plans are coordinated, feasible and within the role and mission of the University.

-The Executive & Audit Committee is composed of the Chair of the Board and the chairs of the standing committees.
-The Chair of the Board is Chair of the Executive & Audit Committee.
-The Executive & Audit Committee shall meet at the call of the Chair.
+The Executive and Audit Committee is composed of the Chair of the Board and the Chairs of the standing committees.
+The Chair of the Board is Chair of the Executive and Audit Committee.
+The Executive and Audit Committee shall meet at the call of the Chair.

-The principal liaisons to the Executive & Audit Committee are the President and the Executive Secretary.
+The principal liaisons to the Executive and Audit Committee are the President and the Executive Secretary.

-The primary purpose of the Executive & Audit Committee is to assist the Board of Trustees of Clemson University in discharging its responsibility relative to monitoring the University’s system of internal control, accounting policies and financial reporting procedures.
-The Committee serves as the focal point of communication between the Board of Trustees, outside auditors, the Internal Auditor, and state and federal agency auditors.
+The primary purpose of the Executive and Audit Committee is to assist the Board of Trustees of Clemson University in discharging its responsibility relative to monitoring the University’s system of internal control, accounting policies, and financial reporting procedures.
+The Committee serves as the focal point of communication between the Board of Trustees, outside auditors, the Internal Auditor, and state and federal agency auditors

 The Committee normally meets at least four times annually.